a2stuff/a2d/res/notes/testplan.md

 * Open the Control Panel DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Control Panel DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

+* Configure a system with a color display.
+Open the Control Panel DA.
+Check "RGB Color" if needed to ensure the display is in color.
+Select one of the vertically striped patterns that appears as a solid color.
+Click the preview area.
+Verify that the color matches the preview.
+Move the DA window.
+Verify that colors still match.
+Repeat with other patterns.

 ## Options

 * Open the Options DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.